wp-plugins/wp-ultimate-recipe/readme.txt

 10. WP Ultimate Recipe automatically formats your data so it can be picked up by Google Recipe Search and others.
 Great for SEO!

 == Changelog ==

+= 2.0.7 =
+* Fixed 'Force CSS Style' setting for link colors
+* Include translations in external folder if present
+* New RSS feed template
+* Tested WordPress 4.0 compatibility
+* New hook: wpurp_check_for_shortcode

 = 2.0.6 =
 * Translation updates